cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Usecase: N retention along a biodiversity gradient

-We used a paper proposal from the BEF-China project as starting point to showcase the interlinkages between the data management platform and the `rbefdata` package.
+We used a paper proposal from the BEF-China project as starting point to showcase the inter linkages between the data management platform and the `rbefdata` package.
 The proposal contains 3 datasets and deals with N retention along a biodiversity gradient.
 The results to the paper proposal have been published already elsewhere (A. Lang xxx) and the data is open access.
-For a detailed rationale on the analysis we refer to the online resource of the proposal (http://china.befdata.biow.uni-leipzig.de/paperproposals/90) as well as to the publihed paper (A. Lang xxx).
+For a detailed rationale on the analysis we refer to the online resource of the proposal (http://china.befdata.biow.uni-leipzig.de/paperproposals/90) as well as to the published paper (A. Lang xxx).

 ![showcase_proposal](./figure/static/showcase_proposal.png)